HMS Hermes (R12): Preservation attempts

 Following her decommissioning from the Indian Navy in 2017, a crowdfunding campaign was launched to preserve Hermes as a museum piece.
 The campaign aimed to raise £100,000, but was only able to raise £9,303 before being declared unsuccessful.

 On 1 November 2018 the Maharashtra cabinet approved the conversion of Viraat into India's first moored maritime museum and marine adventure centre.
 It would be located near Nivati, Sindhudurg district.
 On 1 July 2019 the Indian Minister of State for Defence informed the Indian Parliament that a decision to scrap Viraat had been taken due to the non-receipt of any financially self-sustaining proposal.

 The ship is currently being scrapped in a ship breakers yard in Alang, India.
 As of December 2020, about five per cent of the ship was already gone.
 The distinctive take-off ramp used by the Harrier jump jets had been removed.
-On 10 February 2021, the Supreme Court of India ordered the dismantling be placed on hold, following a petition by a private firm to turn the ship into a museum.
+On 10 February 2021, the Supreme Court of India had ordered the dismantling be placed on hold, following a petition by a private firm to turn the ship into a museum, but on 12 April 2021 it dismissed the petition saying it was too late since 40% of the ship had been dismantled.